 ZORBA’S

-Do you live in Plano or North Dallas and don’t want to drive all the way down south for amazing Greek food?
-Zorba’s has you covered!
-Located right in the heart of Plano, Zorba’s has everything from traditional Greek fare (like gyros and dolmas) to more unique offerings (including octopus and whipped potatoes with roe).
-They’re open seven days a week for both lunch and dinner.
+If you live in Plano or North Dallas and don’t want to trek into the city for great Greek food?
+Zorba’s has you covered.
+Located in the heart of Plano, this neighborhood favorite serves everything from classic Greek staples like gyros and dolmas to standout specialties like grilled octopus and whipped potatoes with roe.
+Open seven days a week for lunch and dinner, it’s a go-to spot when you’re craving Mediterranean flavors close to home!

 YOU MAY ALSO LIKE